Eagle Scout Cemetery Documentation Project in 12 Easy Steps

 “Technically BillionGraves itself is not the project.
 The Eagle project should focus on documenting a cemetery and preserving the historical records found there.
 BillionGraves is a tool that can be used to facilitate the project, store the information and make it freely available to everyone.
 Ultimately, the local council or district is responsible for determining if an Eagle project is approved.”

-Signatures on a Scout application are a critical step along the path to becoming an Eagle.
+Signatures on a Scout form are a critical step along the path to becoming an Eagle.

 EAGLE SCOUT PROJECT STEP #5: GATHER APPROVAL SIGNATURES